yhs666/mc-docs.zh-cn/articles/storage/files/storage-how-to-use-files-windows.md

 $storageAccountName = "<your-storage-account-name>"
 $fileShareName = "<your-file-share-name>"

-# These commands require you to be logged into your Azure account, run Login-AzureRmAccount if you haven't
+# These commands require you to be logged into your Azure account, run Login-AzAccount -EnvironmentName AzureChinaCloud if you haven't
 # already logged in.
-$storageAccount = Get-AzureRmStorageAccount -ResourceGroupName $resourceGroupName -Name $storageAccountName
+$storageAccount = Get-AzStorageAccount -ResourceGroupName $resourceGroupName -Name $storageAccountName
-$storageAccountKeys = Get-AzureRmStorageAccountKey -ResourceGroupName $resourceGroupName -Name $storageAccountName
+$storageAccountKeys = Get-AzStorageAccountKey -ResourceGroupName $resourceGroupName -Name $storageAccountName
-$fileShare = Get-AzureStorageShare -Context $storageAccount.Context | Where-Object {
+$fileShare = Get-AzStorageShare -Context $storageAccount.Context | Where-Object {
     $_.Name -eq $fileShareName -and $_.IsSnapshot -eq $false }